HL7/davinci-pas/input/pagecontent/specification.md

 If the retrieved ClaimResponse has an outcome of 'complete' or 'error', the Client **SHALL** perform a DELETE on the Subscription.

 #### Checking Status
 Systems other than the requesting system may choose not to subscribe to the prior authorization response but instead to check the status at the request of a user.
-This query is performed in the same manner as the polling query.
 There are no retry limits for user-initiated status checks.

 #### Updating Authorization Requests
 In some cases, the needs associated with a prior authorization may change after the prior authorization request was submitted.
 This might be a change to one of the services needed, the timeframe over which the service is provided, the quantity of the service or product, or even the elimination of the need for a given service.